sgama/ctf.samsongama.com/src/ctf/web/tmctf19-finals-containers.md

 Nmap done: 1 IP address (1 host up) scanned in 119.35 seconds
 ```

+Visiting `$IP:8000` takes us to a portal with a login page
+- admin:admin combo logs us in but flag server is apparently down
+- root:root combo logs us in but flag server is apparently down
+- Attempted various types of SQL injection.
+Web App does not appear to be vulnerable to SQL injection attacks
+- OWASP hints at no viable exploits either

+Visiting `$IP:8080` responds with a json string `{"message":"page not found"}`
+- No matter which HTTP Method
+- netcat doesn't respond

+Let's find out more about these open ports, let's grab the banners.

 ```bash
 (env-py2) [localhost tmctf2019-finals]$ nmap -sV -sC -Pn 10.0.111.106 --dns-servers 192.168.6.1